coli-saar/coli-saar.github.io/discriminator.md

-our predicted upper and lower bounds accurately capture the gold accuracy (i.e. high reliability).
+our predicted upper and lower bounds accurately capture the gold accuracy (i.e. **high reliability**).
 This pattern holds for 9 of 10 our datasets, and even for POS-COGS, where this conclusion is not true, the gold accuracy only violates the bounds by a small amount.
-Meanwhile, the predicted upper and lower bounds are usually close (i.e. high tightness).
+Meanwhile, the predicted upper and lower bounds are usually close (i.e. **high tightness**).

 We also compare our method with other point estimation methods by using the mean of bounds as our predicted accuracy (e.g. *Mean* row in *Ours* results).
 Although our method is not specifically designed for point estimation, it substantially outperforms previous methods and achieves a relatively low AE score on semantic parsing and POS tagging tasks.
-On constituency parsing tasks, our method does not outperform \textit{ATC} \cite{garg2022leveraging}, but is still better than other baselines.
+On constituency parsing tasks, our method does not outperform *ATC*, a strong baseline for predicting generalization performance, but is still better than other baselines.
 Our method is also especially useful for OOD test sets, where confidence-based methods yield a much larger AE.